krsoninikhil/phil-opp-rust-os/notes.md

 - *Segment Selector Registers:* Used by processor to get different segment selector values e.g. `CS`, `DS`, etc. Needs to be updated once the GDT is loaded.
+- *Hardware Interrupts:* Async notification to CPU from attached hardware devices.
+- *Interrupts Controller* are separately attached to CPU which aggregates intrerrupts from all devices and notifies to CPU.
+- *Intel 8259 PIC* (Programmable Interrupts Controller) was used before *APIC* but its interface still supported and is easier to implement.
+Typically 2 of these were chained together with fixed mapping to it's communication lines from 0-15.
+- Each PIC can be configured by 2 I/O ports - command and data.
+- CPU start listening to interrupts on executing `sti` instruction.
+- By default PIT (Programmable Interval Timer) interrupts are enabled which needs to be handled if interrupts are enabled on CPU or a double fault will occur in absence of handler.
+- PIC expect an explict 'end of interrupt' signal before it can send next interrupt.
+EOI signal tells PIC that interrupt has been processed.
+So handler function also needs to sent EOI signal.
+- *Deadlock* occurs when a thread try to aquire a lock that will never become free.
+- Keyboard interrupts are also enabled by default and next interrupt is blocked untill scancode of pressed key is read from keyboard's data port.

 ## Rust